Children and War Foundation (CAW) has taken all necessary steps to ensure the privacy of the personal data that we process.

-Rectification and erasure: You have a general right to request that we rectify any incorrect personal data about you and erase personal data about you.
-When we have your data based on consent, cfr.
-GDPR art.
+Rectification and erasure of any incorrect personal data about you.
+When we have your data based on consent, according to GDPR art.
 6 (1) a, you have the right to withdraw that consent any time.

-Restriction: You have a general right to ask us to stop (“freeze”) the processing of your personal data, e.g. where you are of the opinion that we process personal data about you illegally and you do not wish us to erase these data pursuant to our routines for such erasure until the matter has been clarified.
+Restriction; You have a right to ask us to stop (“freeze”) the processing of your personal data, e.g. where you are of the opinion that we process personal data about you illegally and you do not wish us to erase these data pursuant to our routines for such erasure until the matter has been clarified.

 Right to appeal to the Norwegian Data Protection Authority (Datatilsynet): If you do not agree with the way in which we process your personal data, you may submit an appeal to the Norwegian Data Protection Authority (Datatilsynet).

 We have implemented technical and organizational security measures to ensure that we handle personal data in a secure manner.
-We perform regular assessments of the security of all of our systems used for the handling of personal data and have entered into agreements instructing the suppliers of such systems to ensure an adequate level of data security.
+We perform regular assessments of the security of all of our systems used for handling personal data and have entered into agreements instructing the suppliers of such systems to ensure an adequate level of data security.